wuw-sh/Censor_Word/README.md

-It's actually written in Typescript, but uses a nodemodule, compiles Typescript to Javascript, and uses the BeAPI module package for easier and more efficient writing.
+It's actually written in Typescript, but uses a nodemodule compiles Typescript to Javascript, and uses the BeAPI module package for easier and more efficient writing.